 8. Prudence

-The Treasurer and authorized investment officers will perform their duties in a manner consistent with the standard of a “prudent person,” as defined by RCW 43.250.040.
+The Treasurer will perform their duties in a manner consistent with the standard of a “prudent person,” as defined by RCW 43.250.040.

 “In investing and reinvesting moneys in the public funds investment account and in acquiring, retaining, managing, and disposing of investments…, there shall be exercised the judgment and care under the circumstances then prevailing which persons of prudence, discretion, and intelligence exercise in the management of their own affairs, not in regard to speculation but in regard to the permanent disposition of the funds considering the probable income as well as the probable safety of the capital.”

-Authorized investment officers acting in accordance with this Policy and exercising due diligence shall be relieved of personal responsibility for credit and market risks encountered in the performance of their investment duties.
+The Treasurer acting in accordance with this Policy and exercising due diligence shall be relieved of personal responsibility for credit and market risks encountered in the performance of their investment duties.
 Due diligence requires timely reporting of material deviation from expectations and such other actions to control adverse developments as may be possible in consideration of the circumstances and within other provisions of this policy.

 9. Ethics and Conflicts of Interest

-Authorized investment officers and employees involved in the investment process shall refrain from personal business activity that could conflict with the proper execution of the investment program, or that could impair their ability to make impartial investment decisions.
+The Treasurer shall refrain from personal business activity that could conflict with the proper execution of the investment program, or that could impair their ability to make impartial investment decisions.

-The Finance Committee will annually file, between January 1 and April 15 of each calendar year, the T1 report with the Public Disclosure Commission consistent with the provisions of RCW 42.17.
+The Finance Committee will annually file, between January 1 and April 15 of each calendar year, the T1 report with the Public Disclosure Commission consistent with the provisions of RCW 42.17A.570.